ValdiviaDev/Stardust-Engine/docs/README.md

 - The timers you use in the NodeGraph will be shown here in the component.

 ### Blackboard
 The component graph script has a blackboard for GameObject references that you can use in a NodeGraph of the object the component is on.
-To put a reference to the blackboard, simply drag a GameObject to the button that says to drag the GameObject to the blackboard
+To put a reference to the blackboard, simply drag a GameObject to the button that says to drag the GameObject to the blackboard.

 The blackboard also has a list of timers that shows the time progress of the graph's timers.